jvparidon/mixedmodels-in-r/mixedmodels_in_r.md

     fitting code hundreds or thousands of times, switching to a compiled language like `Julia` comes with a big speed advantage.

+[^2]: Sadly Doug’s original vignette is based on older versions of
+    `Julia`, `R`, and their respective packages, and seems to no longer work with more recent versions.

-[^2]: To quote Doug: “Let me be clear that I do not advocate fitting
+[^3]: To quote Doug: “Let me be clear that I do not advocate fitting
-    such models”, I’m just fitting the maximal model as a stand-in for any other complex models that you may want to fit.
+    such models”, fitting maximal models by default is a somewhat controversial topic; we’re just fitting the maximal model here as a stand-in for any other complex models that you may want to fit, not because it’s necessarily the most appropriate model for the data.

-[^3]: Obviously the scenario I’m presenting here may not apply to you.
+[^4]: Obviously the scenario presented here may not apply to you.
+You
-    You may only fit very minimal models, in which case `lme4` probably works just fine for you.
+    may only fit very minimal models, in which case `lme4` probably works just fine for you.
 Alternatively, 30 hours may not sound like a very long time to you, because you regularly fit much more complicated models and do a lot of bootstrap resampling!
 In that